josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/📮_RSVPs/📁_fightback_plan_leaks.md

 ## 🏮 Footer

-*Fightback Plan Leaks* is a living node of the **Polaris Protocol**.
+*📁 Fightback Plan Leaks* is a living node of the **Polaris Protocol**.
 It uses the April 2026 Downing Street policy leak as a worked RSVP case: separating artefact from representation, tracing evidence and idea provenance, testing subsequent policy and implementation joins, and preserving unresolved questions without manufacturing their answers.

 > 📡 Cross-references:
 >